Andreus00/PollBot/README.md

 # PollBot
-A Discord bot that handles polls
+A Discord bot that handles polls<br>